GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         - Quickly view or extract just the sequence data and identifiers from a FASTQ file
         - Reduce the file size by removing quality score information
         - Prepare the data for further processing that only requires the sequence and its identifier

 !!! tip "Sanity Check"

     It's not a bad practice validate some of these commands by comparing the output from another command.
 For an example, above `sed -n '1~4p;2~4p' SRR097977.fastq` should print exactly half the number of lines in the file as it is removing two lines per read.
 Do a quick sanity check with `sed -n '1~4p;2~4p' SRR097977.fastq  | wc -l` & `cat SRR097977.fastq | wc -l`

-!!! terminal-2 "We can use the above trick to convert the .fastq to .fasta"
+!!! terminal-2 "Example 4: We can use the above trick to convert the .fastq to .fasta"

     ```bash
     sed -n '1~4p;2~4p' SRR097977.fastq  | sed 's/^@/>/g' > SRR097977.fasta